1990s

 Following two years of consolidation, management produced a comprehensive report, “Consultative Documents – 5 to 10 year Corporate Plan”, including some 53 recommendations embracing refurbishment, facilities and development.

-By now the financial position had improved considerably with income from bookings at £9,277 and fundraising £1,633.
-Surplus revenue was now available over running costs, which enabled budgets to be set at the beginning of each year allowing a structured programme of refurbishment and development.
+By now the financial position had improved considerably with surplus revenue now available over running costs.
+This enabled budgets to be set at the beginning of each year allowing a structured programme of refurbishment and development.

 It was decided to repair and refurbish the attached cottage with a view of using the premises, on a self catering basis, for voluntary working parties, warden support to visiting Lodge groups, and for letting to families or small groups to further increase income.